Territorial Army (Malaysia): Combat support element

 Within the Malaysian Army, units responsible for specialised operational roles such as artillery, communications, intelligence, field engineering, and provost duties are classified under the combat support element.
 These formations play a vital role in supporting frontline combat units by providing essential capabilities that enhance operational efficiency and coordination across the battlefield.

 Some reservists serving within this element are recruited through the Specialist and Specialised Reserve Force (Pasukan Simpanan Pakar dan Khusus) scheme.
 This programme allows civilians with relevant professional backgrounds to serve in military roles that match their civilian expertise.
 Examples include engineers and communications specialist.
 The recruitment and employment of such personnel are in line with strategic requirements outlined in the National Defence Policy and reinforced in the 2020 Defence White Paper.

 The following Territorial Army units are designated as part of the combat support element:

 Artillery

 The Territorial Army includes several artillery units.
-Although relatively modest in size, six artillery batteries have been established and integrated into the divisional-level order of battle alongside regular artillery units from the Royal Artillery Regiment.
+Although relatively modest in size, six artillery batteries have been established and integrated into the divisional-level order of battle alongside regular artillery units from the Royal Artillery Regiment (abbr.: RA; Rejimen Artileri Diraja).
 Four of these are field batteries trained to operate 105mm howitzers and mortars.
-One is a medium artillery battery equipped with 155mm howitzers, and the final battery provides low-level air defence capability.
+One is a medium artillery battery equipped with 155mm howitzers, and the final battery provides air defence capability.